Bernie Madoff’s sister, husband found dead - NewsBreak

 “Detectives from the Violent Crimes Division arrived on scene to investigate further.
 After further investigation it appears to be a murder/suicide,” the sheriff’s office said.

 Sondra was the older sister of Bernie Madoff, the fraudster convicted of running a $64 billion Ponzi scheme.
-He and his firm defrauded investors for decades until he was exposed in the financial downturn of 2008.Mom pens candid obit for son killed by overdose
+He and his firm defrauded investors for decades until he was exposed in the financial downturn of 2008.Police: Florida woman arrested after allegedly stabbing husband 140 times

 Madoff was sentenced to 150 years in prison and died while serving his sentence in April 2021.